jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   Each Wraith Construct has the WRAITH CONSTRUCT keyowrd and the following special rules:
   - **Fearless**
-  - **Wraithsight:** While a Wraith Construct unit is not within 6" of a friendly PSYKER model (except those that are In Disarray or Panicking), its Melee Skill (MS) and Ballistic Skill (BS) chatacteristics are reduced by 1 and 2, respectively.
+  - **Wraithsight:** While a Wraith Construct unit is not within 6" of a friendly PSYKER model (except those that are In Disarray or Panicking), its Melee Skill (MS) and Ballistic Skill (BS) characteristics are reduced by 1.
-  - **Spirit Guide:** If a Wraith Construct unit is within 3" of a SPIRITSEER model that is not In Disarray or Panicking, they can be affected by friendly Psychic powers from the Runes of Battle discipline as if they had the CORE keyword.
+  - **Spirit Guide:** If a Wraith Construct unit is within 3" of a SPIRITSEER model (except those that are In Disarray or Panicking), they can be affected by friendly Psychic powers from the Runes of Battle discipline as if they had the CORE keyword.

 ## Craftworld Attributes